10 Rose Pruning Tips

-Spring is popping up, finally, and so the time to begin pruning is fast approaching.
-The time to prune roses is after last frost, but before spring bloom begin to appear on your roses.
+Spring is the time to begin thinking about pruning roses.
+Specifically, the time to prune roses is after last frost but before spring blooms begin to appear on your roses.
 If your roses have already got buds, then wait until after they’ve bloomed, in the fall, to prune.

-While we’ve talked about pruning in previous posts it’s always good to review a things.
-I though we’d get started with ten tips.
+While there’s a lot about pruning roses out there, it’s always good to review a few things.
+Let’s get started with 10 tips.

-1. If you can, spend them extra money for good tools.
-They are easier to work with and will last a lot longer; making them cheaper in the long run.
+1. If you can, spend extra money for good tools.
+They are easier to work with and will last a lot longer, making them cheaper in the long run.
 See some recommended tools.

 3. Always start by pruning out dead wood.
 Why?
 Because it’s dead and you can’t make a mistake.
-Gets you warmed up!
+This will get you warmed up!

 5. Never worry about making a mistake.
-It’ll grow back.
+It will grow back.

 7. Don’t try to keep a tall rose short.
 It won’t be happy.
-If you want a rose in a particular spot to be short than plant a short one!
-As a rule of thumb don’t reduce the height of most garden roses by more than 1/3.
+If you want a rose in a particular spot to be short, then plant a short one!
+As a rule of thumb, don’t reduce the height of most garden roses by more than a third.

-9. Pruning isn’t just for “pruning season”.
+9. Pruning isn’t just for “pruning season.”
 Feel free to shape your roses all season long like you would any other plant in your garden.
-While you are deadheading is a great time.
+A great time to do this is while you are deadheading.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.